What is a pressure injury?

 Injuries to the skin are mostly caused by resting in the same position for a long time, having splints or medical equipment pressing or rubbing on the skin for long periods of time, or the regular slipping down of sheets on a bed.

 When a pressure injury is found, hospital staff will look at the injury carefully and give it a score of 1 to 4.
 1 is the least injury to the skin and 4 is the most serious injury to the skin and body.
-Sometimes it is difficult to determine the score.
-This may be due to the appearance of the wound and thus the depth of injury is not initially apparent.
+Sometimes it is hard to decide on the score.
+This may be because it can be hard to decide how deep the wound is..

 Pressure injuries can appear anywhere on a child’s body.
 Common areas are: